 Social media is prominent for so many reasons.
 For one, it unlocks two-way communication, allowing you to interact directly with supporters in ways you can’t with other outlets.
 For example, you can like supporters’ posts about your cause and respond to comments on your page.

 It’s also an incredible way to leverage social sharing and visual storytelling, thanks to its multimedia features.
+For example, a visual-centric social media platform is a great place to share a flyer with information about an upcoming fundraiser because it will capture the attention of social media users as they scroll.
 You can even tap into nonprofit digital marketing strategies like influencer marketing (which isn’t solely for for-profit businesses or social-media-obsessed teenagers).

 A Breakdown of Different Social Media Channels